qingkaikong/blog/data_science_20_questions/README.md

 15. **Explain Edward Tufte's concept of "chart junk."**
 	If you don't know [Edward Tufte](https://en.wikipedia.org/wiki/Edward_Tufte), then you should really get to know him and his famous books (see his [webpage](https://www.edwardtufte.com/tufte/index)).
 I own 4 of his books - [The Visual Display of Quantitative Information](https://www.edwardtufte.com/tufte/books_vdqi), [Envisioning Information](https://www.edwardtufte.com/tufte/books_ei), [Visual Explanations: Images and Quantities, Evidence and Narrative](https://www.edwardtufte.com/tufte/books_visex), and [Beautiful Evidence](https://www.edwardtufte.com/tufte/books_be).
+All of these books are great.
 His most classic book is '[The Visual Display of Quantitative Information](https://www.amazon.com/Visual-Display-Quantitative-Information/dp/0961392142/ref=sr_1_1?ie=UTF8&qid=1472967037&sr=8-1&keywords=The+Visual+Display+of+Quantitative+Information)', which will make your data visualization goes up to a new level.
 This "chart junk" is from this book:
 	> The interior decoration of graphics generates a lot of ink that does not tell the viewer anything new.
 The purpose of decoration varies — to make the graphic appear more scientific and precise, to enliven the display, to give the designer an opportunity to exercise artistic skills.
 Regardless of its cause, it is all non-data-ink or redundant data-ink, and it is often chartjunk.

 	What he means is the elements in the charts are unnecessary to convey the main information, or distract the viewer.
 See the following example from [WiKi](https://en.wikipedia.org/wiki/Chartjunk):